Terralego/TerraVisu/install/README.rst

       docker compose up -d

-* ... and access to your project
+* ... and access to TerraVisu

   .. code-block :: bash

       http://<your_domain>/

+You can change port mapping by using a .env file in terra_visu directory :

+      .. code-block :: bash

+        # .env
+        NGINX_PORT=8080

 Update